 Vegetables for bladder health include:

 Foods high in fiber are also important.
-They can help prevent constipation, which can put additional pressure on your bladder.
+They can help prevent constipation, putting additional pressure on your bladder.

 Fiber-rich foods include: